What is EdScape Beta?

 How frequently will information in EdScape Beta be updated?

 The DME expects to regularly update the information currently provided in EdScape Beta based on data availability.
-At a minimum, the DME expects that information from the DC School Report Cards like the 5 Star Rating system will be included soon.
+For instance, the DME added the School Transparency and Reporting (STAR) Framework data from 2018 and 2019 to EdScape in December 2019.
 In addition, the DME will collect stakeholder feedback to revise the existing information, if necessary, as well as add new information for EdScape 1.0.

 How can I download the information?